Low-Carb Turkey Soup with Zucchini Noodles (Video)

 - Chop up the onions, celery, and carrots into small pieces, less than 1/2 inch across.

-- Heat olive oil in the soup pot and saute the veggies for a few minutes, then add the thyme, poultry seasoning, and Spike Seasoning and cook about a minute longer.
+- Heat olive oil in the soup pot and saute the veggies for a few minutes, then add the thyme, poultry seasoning, and Spike Seasoning (affiliate link) and cook about a minute longer.

 - Add the stock or broth and let the soup start to cook on low heat.